 6. Sziget Festival is on of Europe's largest music and cultural festivals

-Budapest loves music and festivals.
+One of the fun facts about Budapest is that the city loves music and festivals.
 The best example is the Sziget Festival, one of Europe's largest music and cultural festivals.
 The festival holds every August on Óbudai-Sziget (Old Buda Island), which is in northern Budapest.
 More than 500,000 visitors attend the festival annually from worldwide to enjoy more than 1000 different performances.

 7. Palinka, Unicum and Soda Water are the three famous drinks in Budapest